EvHaus/doby-grid/README.md

 Doby Grid
 =========

 Doby Grid is stand-alone module (and part of the Doby JS framework) for rendering a dynamic, data-driven grid.
-It's basically a <table> element on steroids and is loosely based on SlickGrid <https://github.com/mleibman/SlickGrid>.
+It's basically a `<table>` element on steroids.

 **===================================================================================**
 ** DOBYGRID IS NOT READY FOR PUBLIC USE AND CHANGES FREQUENTLY.
 DOCS MAY BE MISSING  **